© 2017 Rhett DeVane

 Rhett has made a living as a dental hygienist for forty years.
 Her patients after all this time are friends, family.
 They were truly as excited about her first published novel as the author.
 Rhett says "they were just plain-out relieved."
 After all, when you are a captive audience and the speaker has little sharp tools in your mouth, you listen to every word she says.
 They flocked to Rhett's first signing and continue to support her writing.

 Rhett DeVane comes from a long line of humorists and storytellers, their familial roots embedded in Alabama, Georgia, and North Florida.
 Parents, siblings, cousins--none could ever resist a good joke.
 Laughter, love, and support flowed easily in the DeVane clan, a perfect garden for a budding Southern writer.
 A good disposition proved beneficial for anyone marrying into the family, too!

 Rhett is originally from Chattahoochee, a small town in the Florida panhandle.
-After college, she moved to Tallahassee, the warm and friendly southern city she now calls home.
+After college, she moved to Tallahassee, the warm and friendly city she now calls home.
 She is working on a series of Southern adult fiction novels and middle-grade chapter books.